-During the quarter, Selinsing operations recorded one Lost Time Accident when a maintenance technician injured his right hand while repairing a carbon transfer pump.
+During the quarter, Selinsing operations recorded one Lost Time Accident when a field assistant injured his right hand.
 All reported accidents and incidents were shared among supervisors and staff at safety toolbox meetings and new safety topics were raised at each of these meetings.
 Regular safety inspections were carried out by the HSE department and notices of improvement send out to various departments for any immediate corrective action required on HSE issues.
 Third party environmental compliance audits were conducted by accredited independent consultants and laboratories on drinking water quality, environmental audits, scheduled waste, and chemical storage, in addition to borehole water quality, ambient air quality and environmental noise monitoring.